contember/docs/docs/reference/engine/actions/invocation.md

 In this example, the basic event payload represents an `update` operation on a `Book` entity.
 It includes the updated values of the `title` and `author` properties.
 The `operation` is set to `update`, and the `id` identifies the specific book entity.
 The `selection` and `path` properties are optional and provide additional context or information about the event within the entity graph.

+## Event Metadata

+Each event within the webhook payload contains metadata that provides essential information about the event.
+The event metadata, available under the `meta` field, includes the following properties:

+- `eventId` (UUID string): A unique identifier for the event.
+This identifier can be used to track and reference the event throughout your system.
+- `transactionId` (UUID string): The identifier for the transaction associated with the event.
+This can be helpful for managing the event within a transactional context.
+- `createdAt` (ISO 8601 string): The timestamp indicating when the event was created.
+It represents the moment when the event was initially recorded.
+- `lastStateChange` (ISO 8601 string): The timestamp of the last state change for the event.
+It indicates when the event's state was last modified or updated.
+- `numRetries` (int): The number of times the event has been retried.
+This count can help you track the number of retry attempts made for the event.
+- `trigger` (string): The name of the trigger or watch that caused the event.
+- `target` (string): The name of target associated with the event.

 ### Basic events